-Cross-hybridization among selected parents
+Cross-hybridization among Selected Parents

 In the third step, the parents are cross-hybridized to develop pure lines of progenies.
 This is a tedious and time-consuming practice carried out in the conventional fashion of introducing pollen from one plant to the stigma of the other.
-Despite the labor involved, only one or two progenies in a few hundred show the desired combination of characteristics.
+Despite the labour involved, only one or two progenies in a few hundred show the desired combination of characteristics.

-Selection and testing of superior recombinants
+Selection and Testing of Superior Recombinants

 The developed progenies are then evaluated and those with the desired combination of characteristics are self-pollinated to attain homozygosity.

-The new lines are grown in research fields where they are tested for their agronomic traits of quality, yield, resistance to diseases, etc. This is followed by cultivation of these crops in farmers fields at different locations in the country which represent the different agroclimatic zones.
+The new lines are grown in research fields where they are tested for their agronomic traits of quality, yield, resistance to diseases, etc. This is followed by the cultivation of these crops in farmers fields at different locations in the country which represent the different agroclimatic zones.
 With successful results, the crops are released commercially for public consumption.